knative/docs/docs/serving/configuring-autoscaling.md

 #### Hard Limit (containerConcurrency)

 The hard limit has no global setting and is only specifiable per-revision.
 Its per-revision setting is also not an annotation but is actually present on the revision's spec itself as `containerConcurrency`.

-Container concurrency's default value is "0", which means an unlimited number of requests are allowed to flow into the replica.
+Its default value is "0", which means an unlimited number of requests are allowed to flow into the replica.
 A value above "0" specifies the exact amount of requests allowed to the replica at a time.

-**Note:** If both a soft and a hard limit are specified, the smaller of the two values will be used as to not have the autoscaler target a value that's not even allowed into the replica by the hard limit.

 * **Global key:** n/a
 * **Per-revision spec key:** `containerConcurrency`